 Although we might have left the snow, sun and skiing behind, the lessons learnt during the week will last for a long time.
-Clinical Psychologist Dr Kate Baecher has compiled a list of resources for our delegates, but we thought that these tools could be super helpful for someone in need, so we’ve turned her suggestions into a short blog post so they are available publicly for anyone who might need them…
+Clinical Psychologist Dr Kate Baecher has compiled a list of resources for our delegates, but we thought that these tools could be super helpful for someone in need, so we’ve turned her suggestions into a short blog post about Mental Wellness and Leadership Resources so they are available publicly for anyone who might need them…

 PTSDUK – PTSD UK exists to share information and raise awareness of Post Traumatic Stress Disorder – to help everyone experiencing PTSD.